The Diary of Anne Frank (2009 TV series): Amsterdam 6 June 1942

-The series begins in June 1942, in wartime and Nazi occupied Amsterdam.
-Annelies Marie Frank, a teenage Jewish girl, is celebrating her 13th birthday - amongst her birthday presents, she is given a red diary.
-Days later, call up papers arrive for her 16-year-old sister Margot and her parents, Otto and Edith, decide to hasten their plan to go into hiding to ensure that the family does not get separated.
+The series begins in June 1942, in wartime Nazi-occupied Amsterdam.
+Annelies Marie Frank, a Jewish girl, is celebrating her 13th birthday; amongst her birthday presents is a red diary.
+Days later, call-up papers arrive for her 16-year-old sister Margot.
+Their parents, Otto and Edith, decide to hasten their plan to go into hiding to ensure that the family does not get separated.

 The next morning, 6 July 1942, the Franks head to Otto's pectin and spice company.
 They proceed up to a Secret Annex at the back of the building.
 Only the trustworthy office staff, such as Miep Gies, know of their existence and have agreed to help them survive.
 In the annex they must obey strict rules, remaining completely silent during working hours.
 Otto and Edith sleep in one room, with Margot and Anne next door in another.
 At the very top of the building is a disused attic for storing food.
 This soon becomes Anne's getaway, as she is able to gaze outside at a chestnut tree and the tower of the Westerkerk.

 At first, Edith and Margot find the confinement hard to bear, while Otto and Anne sew material together to make black-out curtains.
 They are soon joined by their Jewish friends Mr and Mrs van Daan and their teenage son Peter.
 Their arrival liven things up, but also brings tension, especially since Peter brought his pet cat.
 She continues writing her diary.